hugisveitti/beer-yo-ass-backend/README.md

 /comment/{username}/{beerId}/{title}/{comment}/{stars}
 <br />
-username is the user logged in, beerId (Long) is the beer being commented on, title is the title of the comment, comment is what the user writes about the beer, stars (float) how many stars out of 5 the user rates the beer.
+username is the user logged in, beerId (String) is the beer being commented on, title is the title of the comment, comment is what the user writes about the beer, stars (float) how many stars out of 5 the user rates the beer.
 If stars is lower than zero then the stars don't go into the database.